 Nanoemulsion containing 7.5% coconut oil | 7.2 | 7.3 | 8.3 |

-Although cosmetics play a significant role, it is important not to overlook prevention.
-Limiting heat sources (flat irons, curling irons), avoiding products with harsh surfactants, protecting your hair from sun exposure… these are all good habits to adopt to prevent your hair from becoming damaged.
+If cosmetics play an important role, prevention should not be overlooked.
+Limiting heat sources (flat irons, curling irons), avoiding products with harsh surfactants, protecting your hair from sun exposure... are all good habits to adopt to prevent your hair from becoming damaged.

 Sources